Click here to learn about local plastic surgeons

 Dressings are typically applied to the incision.
 Many of the stitches will dissolve, but those that are not self-absorbing are usually removed within a week.
 Your surgeon may prescribe a compression garment to allow the skin to adhere to underlying tissues.

-You can shower one week after the procedure, and most people can go back to work two to three weeks after the procedure.
+It’s OK to shower one week after the procedure, and most people can go back to work two to three weeks after the procedure.
 Your surgeon will likely tell you to avoid any strenuous exercise for one month, and to avoid heavy lifting for at least six weeks.
 Individual instructions vary.

 Risks of Arm Lift

-• Seromas (fluid filled masses along the incision line)
+- Seromas (fluid-filled masses along the incision line)

 Choose a Board-certified Plastic Surgeon